Death toll rises after train accident as witnesses describe distorted chaos

 Published:

-Transport Minister Óscar Puente says the death toll is “not definitive,” AFP reports, warning that the death toll could rise.
+Transport Minister Óscar Puente says the death toll is "not definitive," AFP reports, warning it could rise.

 The accident occurred when a high-speed train en route to Atocha station in Madrid derailed on Sunday.

-"At 19:45, Iryo train 6189 on the Málaga-Atocha route derailed at Adamuz, ended up on the oncoming tracks and caused Alvia train 2384 from Madrid to Huelva to derail as well," wrote train operator Renfe on X.
+"At 19:45, Iryo train 6189 on the Málaga-Atocha route derailed at Adamuz, ended up on the oncoming tracks and caused Alvia train 2384 from Madrid to Huelva to also derail," train operator Renfe wrote on X.

-The Iryo train is believed to have had around 300 people on board, while the Renfe Alvia train had around 180 passengers.
-Several derailed carriages are said to have been left in a state of disarray, making rescue efforts difficult.
+The Iryo train is believed to have been carrying around 300 people on board, while the Alvia train from Renfe had around 180 passengers.

-Iryo is a challenger to Renfe in the Spanish high-speed network.
+Iryo is a challenger to Renfe on the Spanish high-speed network.
 The company is backed, among others, by the Italian Trenitalia.

-"My deepest condolences to the families and relatives of the victims of the accident," wrote Renfe boss Álvaro Heredia.
+"My deepest condolences to the families and relatives of the victims of the accident," Renfe boss Álvaro Heredia wrote.

-Transport Minister Puente described the derailment as "extremely strange," according to Spanish media, as it happened on a straight stretch that was renovated as recently as last spring.
-The train that derailed was inspected as recently as Thursday, Iryo reported on Monday morning.
+According to Spanish media, Transport Minister Puente described the derailment as "extremely strange", as it happened on a straight stretch that was renovated as recently as last spring.
+The train that derailed was inspected on Thursday, Iryo reports.

-The cause is therefore unclear.
-"It is difficult to grasp the extent of what happened.
-Rescue forces from Renfe continue to cooperate with authorities," Heredia added in a post where he also published photos from the scene of the accident.
+"It is difficult to grasp the extent of what has happened.
+Renfe rescue teams continue to collaborate with authorities," Heredia added in a post where he also published photos from the scene of the accident.

 Henrik Samuelsson/TT